 In fact, toothbrushes come in several distinct forms and sizes.
 These also come with different bristle types and textures.

-Nearly all dentists recommend the use of soft-bristled toothbrushes since toothbrushes with firmer bristles can greatly irritate the gums and damage the enamel of the tooth.
+Nearly all dentists recommend the use of soft-bristled toothbrushes since toothbrushes with firmer bristles can greatly irritate the gums and damage the enamel of the teeth.

-Toothbrushes are usually manufactured from synthetic fibers even though there are natural toothbrushes which are also popular in many regions globally.
+Toothbrushes are usually are made with synthetic fibers, even though there are natural toothbrushes which are also popular in many regions.

 The Ancient Toothbrush

-In the past, humans used the following items to brush their teeth:
+In the past, humans would use the following items to brush their teeth: